gotson/NightMonkeys/imageio-webp/README.md

     param.setSourceSubsampling(2,2,0,0);
 ```

+- The Demux API is partially implemented:
+  - Supported: ICC profile
-- The Demux API is not yet implemented, so animations, ICC profiles, EXIF and XMP are not supported.
+  - Unsupported: animations, EXIF and XMP

 - Source region will snap to even values.
 This is a limitation from `libwebp`.
 The following will not produce expected
   results: